MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ...
 void Update()
 {
-    // It is not reccomended to do work in the callback. if (movingPlatformModeChanged)
+    // It's not reccomended to do work in the callback. if (movingPlatformModeChanged)
     {
         movingPlatformModeChanged = false;